Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

 intro:
   title: Issues
   text: >-
-    John has a long track record of issues advocacy in the Bay Area.
+    John has a long track record of successful policy advocacy in the Bay Area.
     Read below to learn what John has been doing on the issues most important to Emeryville voters.
 To read more about other issues, [check out John’s blog](../news/)!
 issue-summary:
   image:
     src: /img/john-council-meeting.png